AC-5ME/Nobby/README.md

 NOBBY

 Nobby is a multi-function, self-launching glider display and control system.
-It automates essential glider operations—making flights easier, safer, and more efficient.
+It automates essential glider operations—making flights easier, safer, and more funner.

 Features